Your First Year of College: How to Prepare & Be Successful [+ Infographic]

 • Put your alarm clock in a place you can’t reach from your bed.
 This will help you resist the temptation to sleep some more.

-• As soon as you get up, turn on the lights.
+• Turn on the lights immediately upon waking to feel more awake.
 Of course, you should only do this if your roommate is not sleeping or is just waking up.
-Light and movement will help you feel more awake and prevent you from going back to bed.

 12. Talk to Your Professors

-Freshmen are often terrified of their college professors.
-They try to avoid talking to them at all costs but still dream of making a good impression.
-Sometimes, students think professors look down on them or treat them like kids.
+Freshmen are often terrified of their professors.
+They may think that college staff will look down on them or treat them like kids.

 Well, we’re here to tell you this isn’t true.
-Most professors respect their students and are willing to help them.
+Most professors respect students and will provide valuable guidance.
 The earlier you realize this and establish a connection, the better.

 Professors won’t hand everything to you in the same way your high school teachers might have done.
-Instead, they’ll point you in the right direction and give you valuable advice.
 Build a good relationship with your professor, and you’ll have yourself a good friend and a helpful advisor.

 13. Try New Things